robertwahler/jammer/README.md

 Several free and open source vendor assets are included.
 Most game types will benefit from all of these vendor assets.
-None are required and can be removed be deleting the appropriate folder from [./Assets/Plugins/Vendor](Assets/Plugins/Vendor).
+None are required and can be removed by deleting the appropriate folder from [./Assets/Plugins/Vendor](Assets/Plugins/Vendor).
 All can be redistributed with your source.